 The Company has adopted policies and procedures designed to limit these risks.
-The carrying amounts for trade receivables are net of applicable allowances for doubtful accounts, which are determined using the ECL model, credit losses are measured as the present value of cash shortfalls from all possible default events, discounted at the effective interest rate of the financial asset.
+The carrying amounts for trade receivables are net of applicable expected credit loss allowances, which are determined using the expected credit losses ("ECL") model.
+Expected credit losses are measured as the present value of cash shortfalls from all possible default events, discounted at the effective interest rate of the financial asset.